microdotblog/indie-microblogging/Part 2/Migration.md

 Some people prefer to use Micro.blog because it's easier to post to, but still want those microblog posts to go back to their main WordPress blog.
 The [Feed Importer plugin][2] for WordPress by Michael Lichwa will load your microblog's RSS feed, looking for new posts and copying them over to your WordPress blog.

-RSS feeds on Micro.blog contain the most recent 25 posts, not all posts.
+RSS feeds on Micro.blog contain the most recent posts, not all posts.
 Feed Importer is best suited for ongoing mirroring of posts to WordPress rather than importing all previous posts.

 ----

-If you are starting a new microblog hosted on Micro.blog in addition to maintaining a full blog outside of Micro.blog, you might want to integrate the microblog posts into your main blog.
+If you are starting a new microblog hosted on Micro.blog in addition to maintaining a full blog outside of Micro.blog, you may want to integrate the microblog posts into your main blog.

 You can include your Micro.blog-hosted microblog posts in the sidebar of your main web site with our JavaScript include called Sidebar.js.
 In your main site's HTML template, add this JavaScript wherever you want to include the microblog posts:

 	<script type="text/javascript" src="https://micro.blog/sidebar.js?username=your_username"></script>

+Sidebar.js will take your recent microblog posts and insert them directly into your blog, wherever the `<script>` tag is placed.
+It doesn’t copy the posts — they are still stored on Micro.blog — but to your blog visitors it integrates the posts so they look more like part of the same site.

 If you use WordPress, add this JavaScript in a "Text" widget available from the WordPress admin dashboard.
 Remember to replace `your_username` with your Micro.blog username.